sebastianspicker/ai-pdf-renamer/README.md

 A working tree for ai-pdf-renamer with an evolving implementation history.

 ## Overview
-ai-pdf-renamer tracks the practical state of the current maintenance pass.
+ai-pdf-renamer keeps the active migration window work visible.

 ## Status
-Working state: bootstrap.
+Lifecycle stage: bootstrap.

 ## Usage
 - Made the next js assumptions easier to check later.

+## Features
+- Left python concrete enough for the next pass to build on.

+## Roadmap
+Prefer narrow maintenance work over broad rewrites.